What is sell-through rate?

 Why sell-through rate is important in inventory management

 The longer an item remains in your warehouse meaning sell-through rate is low, the more money it is costing your e-commerce business.
-On the other hand, if your sell-through rate is high, you may struggle to fulfil orders.
+On the other hand, if your sell-through rate is high, you may struggle to fulfill orders.
 It’s easy to forget this, which is why calculating the sell-through rate is so important.
 Where products have a very low sell-through rate, you should be trying to replace them with alternative items that have a much stronger rate to allow your business to grow as fast as possible.

 Having old, dead stock in your warehouse ties up your cash in inventory, which makes your business less flexible.
-It means that you have less cash at hand to purchase fast-moving stock and less money is available to be allocated to marketing budget – both of which are important levers for growing your business.
+It means that you have less cash at hand to purchase fast-moving stock and less money is available to be allocated to marketing budget – both of which are important levers for growing your business rapids.

 In an ideal world, you need to maintain a good balance – matching your inventory with market trends so that you are always in a position to meet customer demands whilst minimising stock held on the shelf.

 By calculating the sell-through rate, you have a good idea of how fast inventory is turning over within a set period.
 By doing this monthly, you are quickly alerted to any changes that need to be made.
-The goal is to maximise the sell-through rate for every product without ever ‘stocking out’.
+The goal is to maximize the sell-through rate for every product without ever ‘stocking out’.
 The higher the rate, the more successful the last purchase of that item was.

 While sell-through rates reveal problems with inventory, they do not reveal the cause of the problem.
 Sometimes a drop-off in sell-through rate may be due to something expected, such as a seasonal trend.